Mahwish-Lia/Structure-and-Theories-of-TVET/GOVET _German Dual VET system.md

 </div>

---{{1}}--
-These factors reinforce each other, creating a robust system proven resilient over decades.

 ---

 ### 🎯 Five Quality Features

 --{{0}}--
-Five cornerstones define the quality of dual VET.
+Five cornerstones define the quality of dual VET.These five features ensure the system remains relevant, effective, and responsive to changing needs.

 ``` ascii
         ╔═════════════════════════════╗